 Add a VM transport element in both request and reply sections.

-Select the VM transport in the Request section.
-Set the Queue Path to “splitttransfers”.
+Select the VM transport in the Request section and set the Queue Path to “split”.

-Select the VM transport in the Reply section.
-Set the Queue Path to “return”.
+Select the VM transport in the Reply section and set the Queue Path to “return”.